migstt/tech-feed/README.md

 ## Overview

-This project is a Laravel application styled with Tailwind CSS.
-It integrates with the NewsData.io API to display technology news and uses Firebase Authentication for user login and registration.
-Automated updates are handled by Artisan commands, Bash scripts, and cron jobs.
+Laravel app for Tech Article posting styled with Tailwind CSS.
+It integrates with the NewsData.io API to display tech news and uses Firebase Authentication for user login and registration.
+Automated news updates are handled by an Artisan command and a cron job.
 CI/CD is set up with GitHub Actions for linting and deployment.

 ## Technologies